sampittko/gatsby-starter-intl-blog/README.md

 Suggestion: keep folders names of articles (blog posts titles in other words) and their categories in the default language (e.g. default language of the website in the example mentioned above would be English)

+Note: it is not necessary to make a post translation immediately after writing a blog post in any of the supported languages

 ### Adding Support For a New Language

 Replace `[language-key]` with the actual language key that represents the language that is to be added.